How to Consolidate Debt: Complete Step-by-Step Guide for 2026

 Your credit score determines which consolidation methods are available and what interest rates you'll qualify for.
 Check your score through your credit card provider, bank, or a free credit monitoring service before applying for any consolidation products.

 As of 2026, credit score requirements vary significantly by consolidation method.
-Excellent credit (740+) opens access to the lowest rates on personal loans and balance transfer cards.
-Good credit (670-739) still qualifies for competitive rates that can save substantial money.
-Fair credit (580-669) limits your options but doesn't eliminate them—lenders like Upgrade, Avant, and Best Egg work with borrowers in this range.
+Excellent credit (720+) opens access to the lowest rates on personal loans and balance transfer cards.
+Good credit (670-719) still qualifies for competitive rates that can save substantial money.
+Fair credit (580-669) limits your options but doesn't eliminate them, since lenders like Upgrade, Avant, and Best Egg work with borrowers in this range.

 Even with poor credit (below 580), consolidation remains possible through lenders like OneMain Financial, which accepts scores as low as 500.
 However, expect significantly higher interest rates that may reduce or eliminate potential savings.
-Some lenders also consider alternative data like education and employment history, not just credit scores.
+According to recent marketplace data, borrowers with scores below 580 see average APRs above 30%, while excellent-credit borrowers average around 14% to 16%.

 Calculate Your Debt-to-Income Ratio